ofiwg/libfabric/man/fi_domain.3.md

 registrations created within the domain unless specified in the endpoint or memory registration attributes.
 This field is ignored unless the fabric is opened with API version 1.5 or greater.

+## Max Error Data Size (max_err_data)

+: The maximum amount of error data, in bytes, that may be returned as part of a completion or event queue error.
+This value corresponds to the err_data_size field in struct fi_cq_err_entry and struct fi_eq_err_entry.

 # RETURN VALUE